beaconsproject/disturbance_mapping/README.md

 # Regional disturbance mapping

-The goal of the regional disturbance mapping project is to develop and validate regional scale disturbance maps for a pilot planning region in southeast Yukon and northwest BC that could be used for conservation and land use planning.
+The goal of the regional disturbance mapping project is to develop and validate a regional-scale disturbance map for a pilot planning region in southeast Yukon and northwest BC that can be used for conservation and land use planning.
 Our specific objectives are to:

 - Develop regional disturbance maps using existing datasets
 - Identify spatial and temporal gaps in disturbance maps